arnaldoaparicio/arnaldoaparicio.github.io/projects/mugen-db.markdown

 # Untitled MUGEN DB

 Untitled Mugen DB was an enjoyable solo project in which I guilt a game engine to support host resources and information for players of a game engine called [MUGEN](https://en.wikipedia.org/wiki/Mugen_(game_engine)).
+This is an ongoing project with updates happening frequently.

 ## Focus Areas

 - Implement Amazon S3
-- upload images to Amazon S3 bucket
+- Upload images to Amazon S3 bucket
-- create user based submissions
+- Create user based submissions
-- display uploaded images
+- Display uploaded images

 ## Technologies